kstenerud/streamux/streamux-specification.md

 If this field is not present, [`simple`] is assumed.

-Negotiation can only succeed if the other peer's [`_mode` field](#field-_mode) (other than `passive`) is present in this peer's `_allowed_modes` list.
+Negotiation can only succeed if the other peer's [proposed negotiation mode](#field-_mode) (other than `passive`) is present in this peer's `_allowed_modes` list.
 If not, it is a [hard failure](#hard-and-soft-failures).

 #### Field `_fixed_length`

 This field negotiates the length of the fixed-length portion in both normal and negotiation messages.
-It's primarily of use in supporting encryption channel or authentication data, for example a [message authentication code](https://en.wikipedia.org/wiki/Message_authentication_code).
+It's primarily of use in supporting encryption channel or authentication data, for example a message authentication code.

 | Field      | Type         | Valid Range |
 | ---------- | ------------ | ----------- |